How is Jarrow Funded?

 When should my child apply for admissions?
 Do you have a waiting pool?

-We follow a roll-admission policy and accept application materials at any time.
-Once the admission decision is made, enrollment is either in the Fall or occasionally at mid-year if openings occur.
+We follow a rolling admission policy and accept application materials at any time.
+Once the admission decision is made, enrollment is either in for the August start of school or occasionally at mid-year if openings occur.
+Re-enrollment contracts for current families are given in January and due by mid-February each year.
+After the re-enrollment time, contracts for new applicants to Jarrow begin to be issued.
 Toddlers can enter the program as soon as they turn 18 months old.
-Jarrow has a waiting pool, rather than a waiting list, from which are drawn the best candidates based on the need to balance gender and age in each classroom.
+Jarrow has a waiting pool, rather than a waiting list, from which are drawn the best candidates.
+Jarrow seeks to enroll long-term families looking to stay at the school for the entirety of the program, which goes through 6th grade.